 It must be kept in mind that it was the slave states that demanded full counting of slaves.
 By the logic that the Three/Fifths Compromise deemed each slave 3/5 of a human, the slave owners insisted that their slaves were fully human, while the free states who later worked to abolish slavery would have believed slaves had no humanity at all.
 Both positions are absurd and opposite of the intentions of the slave and free states.

 The following excerpt, Article 1, Section 2, Paragraph 3, from the Constitution shows clearly that the 3/5 compromise does not refer to the individual humanity of each black person:

 Representatives and direct Taxes shall be apportioned among the several States which may be included within this Union, according to their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to Service for a Number of Years, and excluding Indians not taxed, three fifths of all other Persons. (emphasis added)

-The "three fifths of all other Persons" obviously designates the slave population in its entirety; it does not designate that the humanity of each black slave is only 3/5 that of free, white individuals.
+The "three fifths of all other Persons" obviously refers to the slave population in its entirety; it does not limit the humanity of each black slave to only 3/5 that of each free, white individual.
 No terms such as "Negroes," "Blacks," or even "slaves," "slavery" are employed in the document.